 While offering art classes at the Persian Culture Center, she also organized several successful art exhibitions by local and international artists, refugee children art, as well as Persian artist’s creative endeavors.
 In December of 2017, Mitra was appointed to the post of artistic director and ambassador of community development for Persian Cultural Center.

 In early 2018, she made a proposal for a Persian New Year Festival to the city of Scottsdale that was approved and hence Persian New Year Festivals are now yearly events.
 Later in 2018, Mitra proposed and received approval for the Persian Cultural Center to join the American Asian Association of Arizona, assuring The Persian Culture presence at the Asian American (AA) festivals.
 Through her leadership, the Persian community was awarded first place for the recognition of engaging the public at its cultural booth.
 During the 2019 AA festival, Mitra was recognized by Scottsdale Mayor Jim Lane for outstanding performance and dedication to excellence for making a difference in the community.
 In Feb 2020 Mitra was voted to be Board of Director at Arizona Asian American Association.
-For the last few months with Covid-19 quarantine, Mitra has been teaching drawing by making short black and white sketch videos sponsored by Arizona Persian Cultural Center that is available to all.
+For the last few months with Covid-19 quarantine, Mitra has been teaching drawing by making short black and white sketch videos sponsored by Arizona Persian Cultural Center that is available to all called "Sketch with Mitra"on Youtube.

 Her paintings “Water-Crisis diptych” were selected to be exhibited in Phoenix Sky Harbor Airport Museum in 2019.
 Mitra was also featured in “Thought Provoking Series” in LA based Voyage Phoenix Magazine in 2018 and 2019.